Odisha State Road Transport Corporation

 Odisha State Road Transport Corporation or OSRTC is the state owned road transport corporation in the eastern Indian state of Odisha.
-It is acknowledged for its distinguished service for safe and lowest cost of operation with a fleet of 636 buses.
+It is a wholly owned public sector enterprise of the Government of Odisha founded in 1971.
+It serves major towns, cities and villages of Odisha and also operating interstate bus services to the neighbouring states of Andra Pradesh, Telangana and West Bengal It is acknowledged for its distinguished service for safe and lowest cost of operation with a fleet of 636 buses.

 History

 The Odisha State Road Transport Corporation (OSRTC) established under the Orissa State Road Transport Corporation Act (1950), commenced its business of passenger transport services from 15 May 1974.
 In 1948, the Government of Odisha took over operation of bus services run by erstwhile princely states under State Transport Services (STS) of the Transport Department.

 In 1950, the Central Act, R.T.C.
-Act (Act No. 64 of 1950) was enacted, which required creation of Road Transport Corporations under respective state governments.
+Act (Act No. 64 of 1950) was enacted, which required creation of Road Transport Corporations under respective state governments and so came into existence Orissa Road Transport Corporation (ORTC).

 OSRTC was created w.e.f.
 15 May 1974 and the assets and employees of State Transport Services were transferred to OSRTC.
 The corporation started functioning with Share Capital Contribution from the Government of Odisha and the Government of India in the ratio of 2:1.
 The O. R. T. Company, operating mostly in the southern parts of the state merged with the OSRTC in 1990 along with all its assets, liabilities and employees.